A construction of antisymmetric modular forms for Weil representations: Finite quadratic modules and modular forms

 \section{Finite quadratic modules and modular forms}

-This section reviews finite quadratic modules, their Weil representations, and vector-valued modular forms for those representations.
-There are better references in the literature (for example, chapter 14 of \cite{CS}); the main purpose of including this material is to fix some conventions and notation for the rest of the note. \\
+This section reviews finite quadratic modules, their Weil representations, and vector-valued modular forms for those representations in order to fix some conventions and notation for the rest of the note.
+For a more thorough introduction see chapter 14 of \cite{CS}. \\